waynchi/DopamineAPI_Android-Client/README.md

 <hr>

-##Add the API Client to Your Project
+##Add the API Client to your project

 <br>
 ####Import ```dopamineAPI.jar``` into your project.
 Give yourself a high five.